Puppies 6,10 and 14 weeks or 8, 12 and 16 weeks

 Repeat annually in cats determined to have sustained risk of

-exposure or every two years depending on DOI studies for given
+exposure or every two years for low risk cats.
+There is a

 Give distally in left rear limb